Masters programs in Physician Assistant which do not require GRE - Updated 2020

 Admissions and aid MHS — Physician Assistant Studies Program

 College description: Transcripts must reflect the bachelor’s degree awarded, including date awarded and major CASPA does not verify bachelor’s degrees if degrees and dates awarded are not reflected on the transcripts.
 Those who intend to immediately upon graduation should be aware that new degrees must be reflected on official transcripts by the close of applications on July 15.
 Some institutions take several weeks to months after graduation to post degrees on official transcripts.
 Potential applicants should verify that the degree is reflected on the transcript by July 15 to avoid having to delay application for an additional year.
 Prerequisites may not be in progress at the time of application submission.
 If it has been a number of years since courses were completed, applicants may want to consider retaking them.
 Visit the page for additional details the physician assistant program requirements and prerequisites.
 Tuition and fees Tuition and fees for the Nursing Science and Health-Care Leadership Graduate Degree Program are set by the Regents of the University of California and can change without notice.
-The Master of Health Services Physician Assistant Studies Program is a Self-Supporting Degree Program Then, click the Physician Assistant, MHS program fee link under the Self-Supporting Degree Programs section for the detailed fee structure for the corresponding academic year.
+Then, click the Physician Assistant, MHS program fee link under the Self-Supporting Degree Programs section for the detailed fee structure for the corresponding academic year.
 These fellowships are competitive funds for graduate students across the entire UC Davis campus.

 College description: The Northeastern University health informatics and physician assistant combined program allows qualified and interested students to achieve their goal of obtaining a robust understanding of healthcare technology while also completing robust clinical training in the physician assistant program.This dual degree takes 34 months to complete , and a total number of 8 credits are shared between both degrees.